teiko/RESY/README.markdown

 RESY is based upon the Responsive Template (RT) by Jonathan Verrecchia, aka Verekia.
 The goal of RT is to provide a website-template which can be viewed by all sorts of devices -- from standard PC's to Smartphones.
 Just try the RT demo yourself!

 RESY extends the RT not only by adapting the look & feel of S9Y, but also by providing the underlying Stylesheet in LESS-Syntax.
 With LESS, a Webdesigner is able to create his Stylesheets with less instructions -- hence the name!
-When using LESS, the colors of the template can easily get modified by editing the file less/style.less; if you are comfortable with the overall layout of the template, you can leave all other files untouched.
+New colorsets are simply added by editing the colorsets.csv file and compiling the updated sets using "make colorsets".

 # Usage